JENNA COOK, M.ED.

 My approach is rooted in person-centered therapy, with elements of Cognitive Behavioral Therapy (CBT,) Dialectical Behavior Therapy (DBT,) and solution-focused therapy.
 We will partner together to process emotions, problem-solve, and develop new ways of thinking and coping.
 I aim to truly connect by learning with you and from you and/or your child, while providing tools and strategies to lead to realistic solutions.
 My personal and professional mission is to meet you wherever you are with empathy and authenticity and to problem-solve in a way that works for you.
 In searching for someone to share your story with, you are taking the first, and often most difficult step.

 Prior to choosing a career in counseling, I worked in numerous roles in the summer camp setting.
 From leading fun and growth-filled games for children to facilitating powerful team-building activities for high-schoolers and college students, these experiences instilled in me a passion for human growth and connection through shared experiences.
 I continue to love the outdoors, as well as creating and discovering art, exploring new restaurants, and sharing adventures with my dog and my husband—whom I met at summer camp!

 I completed my undergraduate degree in Family Studies with a Psychology minor and my Master of Education in Clinical Mental Health Counseling from Lamar University.
-I am finishing up my clinical hours as a Licensed Professional Counselor-Intern and am a National Certified Counselor.
-My LPC-Internship is supervised by Cynthia Powell, Ph.D., LPC-S.
+I am a Licensed Professional Counselor and a National Certified Counselor.